BeepBoopBit/HLInt/Documentation/main.md

 ##### Operators

 * It defines the operators used and how they behave within the program.
 This includes the assignment, addition, subtraction, multiplication, and division.
-    * The process has three classes: ObjectTypeInt (deals with integer values), ObjectTypeDouble (deals with double values) and ObjectTypeString (deals with srting values).
+    * The process has three classes: ObjectTypeInt (deals with integer values), ObjectTypeDouble (deals with double values) and ObjectTypeString (deals with string values).
     * Under the following arithmetic operators such as +, -, *, /, the proccess done in (int values) is applied to both (double values) and (string values).

 ###### Assignment